 Lanier College Career Academy is an innovative school that serves the high schools in Hall County, providing students with a passion for careers in the hospitality, culinary arts, cosmetology, marketing, agricultural mechanics and heating/ventilation/air conditioning/refrigeration (HVAC) industries.
 LCCA provides students the opportunity to learn in a real work environment, helping to manage and run one of eight businesses: Corner Cafe coffee shop, Bistro fine dining restaurant, Meeting & Events conference center, Catering @ The Oaks, Design 360 personalized promotions lab, Get Gifted gift shop, MetalWood Designs, or Reflections Salon and Spa.

 Upon completion of their high school specialized career pathway at LCCA, students also have the opportunity to extend their learning beyond high school and start earning college credit through Dual Enrollment with Lanier Technical College.
 The campus of LCCA is a satellite campus for Lanier Technical College and currently offers several technical college certificate programs on-site in partnership with Lanier Technical College: Esthetics, Prep Cook, Food Production Worker, Basic Shielded Metal Arc Welder, Gas Metal Arc Welder, Shampoo Tech, Criminal Justice, Early Childhood, Industrial Electrician, etc. Once students graduate from high school, they may continue with Lanier Technical College at the Gainesville Campus and work further towards earning their specialized college degree/diploma.
 See the school counselor to discuss specific CTAE courses and pathway options available at LCCA.
 Also, please see the counselor concerning Dual Enrollment certificate options at LCCA.
 Extended Instructional Programs High School summer classes are available through Lanier College Career Academy's summer school program.
 This program utilizes self-paced, online courses that can be completed through a combination of at home and on campus learning.
 What is Ivester Early College?

 Hall County's Howard E. Ivester Early College (IEC) is an innovative way for high school students to earn a high school diploma while also earning college credits.
-Hall County Schools partners with Lanier Tech College (LTC), the University of North Georgia (UNG), and Brenau University to provide unique access to Georgia's Dual Enrollment program.
-LTC, UNG, and Brenau professors teach courses on the Howard E. Ivester Early College campus, and transportation is provided for all students during the school day.
+Hall County Schools partners with Lanier Technical College (LTC), the University of North Georgia (UNG), Brenau University and the University of Georgia's College of Ag/Environmental Sciences (CAES) to provide unique access to Georgia's Dual Enrollment program.

+LTC, UNG, and Brenau professors teach courses on the Howard E. Ivester Early College campus while CAES courses are taught on UGA's Athens campus, and transportation is provided for all students during the school day.
 Unique to this program is that all students are offered learning supports that include tutoring, career guidance, and personalized planning to meet college and career goals.
+These supports are vital components towards IEC's 99+% student class pass rate.

-Students have the opportunity to take multiple LTC/UNG/Brenau courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
+Students have the opportunity to take multiple LTC/UNG/Brenau/CAES courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
 Dual Enrollment funds cover all tuition, textbooks, and mandatory fees for each course up to 30 hours.
-Some courses with labs (Nurse Aide, Art, Biology, etc.) may require that students purchase course supplies.
-In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook or laptop for students to use while taking specific core academic and certificate courses at IEC.
+Some courses with labs (Nurse Aide, Biology, etc.) may require that students purchase course supplies.
+In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook for students to use while taking specific core academic and certificate courses at IEC.
 See your Counselor for program details and eligibility requirements.